jfulfo/uncanny/README.md

 # Canny Edge Detection

-I did this project to learn rust.
-See examples below
+Did this project in a weekend to learn rust.
+Parallelized with Rayon, computes frames in realtime.

 ### Examples